Symphony No. 5 (Beethoven): IV. Allegro

-The fourth movement begins without pause from the transition.
-The music resounds in C major, an unusual choice by the composer as a symphony that begins in C minor is expected to finish in that key.
-In Beethoven's words: Many assert that every minor piece must end in the minor.
-Nego! ...Joy follows sorrow, sunshine—rain.
+The triumphant and exhilarating finale begins with the following theme:

+The sound becomes suddenly much louder: the first three movements were composed for a Classical orchestra, with the parts identical to those needed to perform (e.g.) Mozart's Jupiter Symphony, but at the outset of the finale 5 players join in who have hitherto been silent: 3 trombones, contrabassoon, and piccolo.
+The music is in the symphony's home key of C, but now in the major mode.
+Lewis Lockwood suggested that shifting to major mode for the final movement is unusual for Beethoven, though there are several precedents in Mozart and Haydn's work, and Beethoven himself continued the practice in his 9th Symphony and last piano sonata.

-The triumphant and exhilarating finale is written in an unusual variant of sonata form: at the end of the development section, the music halts on a dominant cadence, played fortissimo, and the music continues after a pause with a quiet reprise of the "horn theme" of the scherzo movement.
+The 5th Symphony finale is written in an unusual variant of sonata form: at the end of the development section, the music halts on a dominant cadence, played fortissimo, and the music continues after a pause with a quiet reprise of the "horn theme" of the scherzo movement.
 The recapitulation is then introduced by a crescendo coming out of the last bars of the interpolated scherzo section, just as the same music was introduced at the opening of the movement.
 The interruption of the finale with material from the third "dance" movement was pioneered by Haydn, who had done the same in his Symphony No. 46 in B, from 1772.
 It is unknown whether Beethoven was familiar with this work or not.

-The Fifth Symphony finale includes a very long coda, in which the main themes of the movement are played in temporally compressed form.
+The 5th Symphony finale includes a very long coda, in which the main themes of the movement are played in temporally compressed form.
 Towards the end the tempo is increased to presto.
 The symphony ends with 29 bars of C major chords, played fortissimo.
-In The Classical Style, Charles Rosen suggests that this ending reflects Beethoven's sense of proportions: the "unbelievably long" pure C major cadence is needed "to ground the extreme tension of [this] immense work."
+In The Classical Style, Charles Rosen suggests that this ending reflects Beethoven's sense of proportion: the "unbelievably long" pure C major cadence is needed "to ground the extreme tension of [this] immense work."

-A typical performance of this movement lasts approximately 8 to 11 minutes.

 Influences

 The 19th century musicologist Gustav Nottebohm first pointed out that the third movement's theme has the same sequence of intervals as the opening theme of the final movement of Mozart's famous Symphony No. 40 in G minor, K. 550.
 Here are the first eight notes of Mozart's theme:

 While such resemblances sometimes occur by accident, this is unlikely to be so in the present case.
-Nottebohm discovered the resemblance when he examined a sketchbook used by Beethoven in composing the Fifth Symphony: here, 29 bars of Mozart's finale appear, copied out by Beethoven.
+Nottebohm discovered the resemblance when he examined a sketchbook used by Beethoven in composing the 5th Symphony: here, 29 bars of Mozart's finale appear, copied out by Beethoven.